-Comprehensive reference checks are undertaken by the Company prior to appointing a new director or putting that person forward at an AGM as a candidate, in order to ensure that person is competent, experienced, and would not be impaired in any way from undertaking the duties of director.
+Comprehensive reference checks are undertaken by the Company prior to appointing a director or putting that person forward at an AGM as a candidate, in order to ensure that person is competent, experienced, and would not be impaired in any way from undertaking the duties of director.

-The Company provides shareholders with relevant information for their consideration about the attributes of candidates in the Notice to the AGM, together with as statement as to whether the Board supports the appointment or re-election.
+The Company provides shareholders with relevant information for their consideration about the attributes of candidates in the Notice to the AGM, together with whether the Board supports the appointment or re-election.